 - Swimming instruction and water exercise classes must be limited to allow all participants to maintain ten feet of physical distance where practicable.
 Parents or guardians may support a participant during class, and instructors may have contact with swimmers when necessary.

-- Seating may be provided on pool decks with at least ten feet of spacing between persons who are not Family members as defined in Fourth Amended Executive Order 72.
+- Seating may be provided on pool decks with at least 10 feet of spacing between persons who are not Family members as defined in Fourth Amended Executive Order 72.

-- Employees working in customer-facing areas are required to wear face coverings over their nose and mouth, such as using CDC Use of Masks guidance.
+- Employees working in customer-facing areas are required to wear masks over their nose and mouth, while working at their place of employment.
 Lifeguards responding to distressed swimmers are exempt from this requirement.